Posted on March 12, 2014

 Posted on February 27, 2014

-My name is Katy Bradshaw and I am a trauma-informed acupuncturist and wellness expert.
-I help freedom seekers take control of their health so that they can flourish and thrive.
+My name is Katy Bradshaw and I am a trauma-informed acupuncturist, breathwork teacher and wellness expert.
+I help freedom seekers transform their health so that they can flourish and thrive.

 I see you facilitating everybody else’s well-being but not your own.
 Setting everyone else up for success but finding that your health is paying the price.
 You probably feel over-worked, over-stretched and under-valued and it’s got to stop.